-5.1 Spokane River Project Boundary
+6.1 Spokane River Project Boundary

-The Project boundary is specific to the FERC licensed hydroelectric operating boundary which is the water elevation of Coeur d'Alene Lake to elevation 2,128.0 feet (Figure 2).
-The Project boundary includes the approximate nine miles of the Spokane River upstream of Post Falls Dam, Coeur d'Alene Lake, and the lower reaches of the St. Joe, St. Maries, Coeur d'Alene rivers, and other tributaries to Coeur d'Alene Lake to elevation 2,128.0 feet.
-The location of potential habitat replacement activities in relation to the Project boundary will be established in order to determine management plan and implementation requirements as defined in condition 8.B.2 to 8.B.4 of Appendix D to the License.
+The Project boundary is specific to the FERC licensed hydroelectric operating boundary which is the 2,128 foot water elevation of Coeur d'Alene Lake (Figure 2) and includes the approximate nine miles of the Spokane River upstream of Post Falls Dam, Coeur d'Alene Lake, and the lower reaches of the St. Joe, St. Maries, Coeur d'Alene rivers, and other tributaries to Coeur d'Alene Lake.
+The location of potential habitat replacement activities in relation to the Project boundary will be established in order to determine management plan and implementation requirements as defined in 4(e) Condition 8.B.2 to 8.B.4 of Appendix D to the License.

-Figure 2 - Coeur d'Alene Lake and Spokane River (Post Falls HED) Project Boundary
+Figure 2.
+Coeur d'Alene Lake and Spokane River (Post Falls HED) Project Boundary

-5.2 Habitat Identification
+6.2 Habitat Identification

-A general investigation into the types of habitat available on a property will be completed in order to get a general idea of the types of wetland and wildlife-related functions that are present.
-This investigation will utilize readily available existing information and may include the use of existing Geographic Information System (GIS) databases.
+A general investigation into the types of habitat available on a property is completed in order to identify the types of wetland and wildlife-related functions that are present.
+This will utilize readily available existing information and the use of existing Geographic Information System (GIS) databases.
 One of the largest benefits of GIS-based information is the ability to use existing data sets to remotely evaluate properties for their potential to possess valuable natural resources.
 Examples of potential information to review include the following: